Negative words can hurt. They can negatively impact your child’s self-esteem and his view of food and eating.

 Hinder: to delay; to slow down; to impede or impair.

-Do we really hinder our children?
-Not purposely, but, in the world of food, nutrition, and children, parents do hinder and don’t realize they are doing it.
+Do we really negatively influence our children?
+Not purposely, but, in the world of food, nutrition, and children, parents do comment without realizing the impact they are making.

-Unconsciously, we may hinder our children with words.
-Words can hurt, such as those comments we make about food, eating, body weight, shape, or size.
-Often, kids will take on these messages, and internalize them.
+Unconsciously, we may hurt our children with words, such as those comments we make about food, eating, body weight, shape, or size.
+Often, kids will internalize these messages.

-The pressure that parents place on children, particularly if they need to gain weight, lose weight, or change their eating habits, can hinder them.
-Internalized, look how these words can hurt and could speak very differently than intended:
+The pressure that parents place on children, particularly if they need to gain weight, lose weight, or change their eating habits, can distract them from developing a healthy body image.
+Internalized, look how these words could be interpreted very differently than intended:

-Parents can be more conscious of their language, by using a “think before you speak” approach.
-Be a proactive and positive supporter of your child with regard to food and nutrition: feed with an authoritative parenting style and lead by example.
+You can be more conscious of your language by using a “think before you speak” filter.
+Be a proactive and positive supporter of your child with regard to food and nutrition and understand your child is learning about these concepts, and himself.